Aisling-C/Aisling-C/README.md

 Hi, I’m Aisling.
-Thanks for checking out my repo.
+Thanks for checking out my github page.

 I've just completed a 6 month datascience bootcamp offered through Springboard and am excited to see where data science leads me in my career !